 The components of charcoal is almost purely carbon so it is completely stable.
 Scientists even found charcoals from millions of years ago that still burned when they tried it.

-The quality of the charcoal does deteriorate throughout time but it will take years for that to happen.
+The quality of the charcoal does deteriorate over time but it will take years for that to happen.

 You can still use the charcoal for cooking after drying them.
-On the other hand, Match-lighting charcoal will only last between 1-2 years because of the chemicals in it.
+On the other hand, Match-lighting charcoal will only last 1-2 years because of its chemicals.

-Charcoal going bad means that it just absorbs moisture for an extended time but can still burn.
+Charcoal going bad means it only absorbs moisture for an extended time but can still burn.
 So how do we prevent this?